-“It is important to note that many clients still come to PR firms because they want earned media coverage in traditional print and broadcast outlets, and in many markets the ability to deliver that coverage is still a critical success factor.”
+“It is important to note that many clients still come to PR firms because they want earned media coverage in traditional print and broadcast outlets, and in many markets, the ability to deliver that coverage is still a critical success factor.”

 “The agency of the future will be one that combines cutting edge digital skills with traditional print media ones.
-Quite simply, there is demand for both.”
+Quite simply, there is a demand for both.”

 Adding, “In the modern world, the agency with the best strategic insight—whether it’s an ad agency, a digital specialist or a PR firm—will be the agency that leads the overall communications effort.”